SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversioninfo.md

 Not yet implemented:

-Id of associate who actually entered the approval; might be different from ApprovedBy (i.e. due to telephone consultation/approval)
+ID of associate who actually entered the approval; might be different from ApprovedBy (due to telephone consultation/approval)

 ## DateTime ApprovedRegisteredDate